reflectoring/reflectoring.github.io/content/blog/2024/2024-05-12-aws-s3-presigned-urls.md

 }
 ```

-In our initial test case, we verify that the `StorageService` class can successfully generate a Presigned URL that can be used to download/view an object from the provisioned S3 bucket.
+In our initial test case, we verify that our `StorageService` class can successfully generate a Presigned URL that can be used to download an object from the provisioned S3 bucket.

 We begin by preparing a file with random content and name and save it to our S3 bucket.
 Then we invoke the `generateViewablePresignedUrl` method exposed by our service layer with the corresponding random file key.